frameworklori/lori-framework-site/docs/records/LORI_External_Citation_Guide.md

 ---

 - Internal Derivative Use Clause: The mandatory citation and attribution requirements of this guide also apply to **internal AI training, internal research, derivative models, or any non-public derivative works** within corporate, academic, or governmental entities.
+Failure to comply constitutes an infringement of original authorship and undermines ethical AI governance.

 ---